 Here are the 8 steps that we believe are the mainstays of a solid records management program.

 Before you put a new process in place, you should understand the scope of your project.

-By doing a complete inventory of all the records you want to manage, you will be able to implement processes that coincide with your business and your data management needs of your team.
+Do a complete inventory of all the records you want to manage.
+You can implement processes that coincide with your business and your data management needs of your team.

 Step 2: Determine who is going to manage the process and records

-Once you have determined the way you want to manage your records, you need to determine two things:
+Once you determine the way you want to manage your records, you need to decide two things: